salesforcecli/plugin-data/messages/record.create.md

 # flags.sobject

-Salesforce or Tooling API object that you're inserting a record into.
+API name of the Salesforce or Tooling API object that you're inserting a record into.

 # flags.values